 Anne Kelly Western Weeds Sketchbook and Devon Map, 2019

-ECT: You are set to be a featured artist at Pour l’Amour du Fil in Nantes this September – what do you love about textile festivals like this?
+ECT: You will be exhibiting and running a workshop at Pour l’Amour du Fil in Nantes next September – what do you love about textile festivals like this?

 AK: The enthusiasm.
 It doesn’t matter what language you speak, that love for textile art comes through.

 Textile Travels by Anne Kelly, published by Batsford Books, is out now.
 You can buy it on-line through Pavilionbooks.com